Frequently Asked Questions:

 Can the mola be reproduce?

-No. Under no circumstances a mola can be reproduce, this is the art of the Kuna Indians of San Blas and is procteted by Laws.
+No. Under no circumstances a mola can be reproduce, this is the art of the Kuna Indians of San Blas and is procteted by Law #20 created in the year 2000.
 Each designs is their imagination.

 How and where are molas made?